GeorgiYovchev/f-project/README.md

 - **Application Specificity**: The specific nature of the user and data services, particularly their roles in handling sensitive information, necessitates a more cautious deployment approach.
 - **Controlled Updates**: Manual triggers allow for better control over when and how these services are updated, thereby reducing the risk of disruptions or data integrity issues.

+---

+If you would like to contribute to this project or you find any issues you think we need to fix please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.